Beijing soars to 78 degrees, its warmest winter temperature on record

 The extreme February temperatures in eastern China were preceded by a pair of national records in Mongolia.
 The country set an all-time February record on Friday in Tsetserleg, a city in central Mongolia, when a high temperature of 59.7 degrees was measured.
 The previous record of 58.4 degrees was set in 1992 in Dalanzadgad, farther to the southeast.

-That same newly-claimed record was edged out on Saturday when Hanbogd in south central Mongolia popped up to 60.4 degrees.
+That same newly claimed record was edged out on Saturday when Hanbogd in south-central Mongolia popped up to 60.4 degrees.

 Temperatures in Mongolia are usually cooler than in China.
 Mongolia is farther north and has a cool desert or semi-aid climate; winters can feature Arctic cold down to minus-70 degrees.
-Mongolia is the 18th largest country in the world but has a population just over 3.2 million.
+Mongolia is the 18th-largest country in the world but has a population just over 3.2 million.

 According to Herrera, the extreme heat in Asia can be traced back to Europe.
 He tweeted that Uzbekistan nicked 90 degrees on Thursday.

 While affecting China, the same warm air mass spread to Japan and the Korean Peninsula over the weekend.
-One hundred-and-nine cities in Japan observed new February temperature records.
-South Korea enjoyed unusually mild temperatures too.
+In Japan, 109 cities reached February temperature records.
+South Korea enjoyed unusually mild temperatures, too.

 The anomalous warmth was a product of both surface and upper-air features that overlapped to push much of Asia into record territory.
 A ridge of high pressure at the mid levels brought sinking motion and clear skies, favoring warm weather.
 Similarly, surface high pressure reinforced the sunshine, while also inducing a channel of warm, southerly winds that pumped in a toasty air mass from the south.